toniahurst/FinTech_Module_18_Challenge/README.md

 ## Technologies

-This program uses Python 3.7.10, Anaconda version 4.10.3, and Visual Studio Code 1.61.0.
-It also Streamlit v. ####.
+This program uses Python 3.7.10, Anaconda version 4.10.3, Visual Studio Code 1.61.0 and Streamlit, version 0.84.2.
+It uses the Pandas, Haslib, dataclasses, typing, and datetime libraries.
 It was written on macOS Catalina 10.15.7.

 ## Usage
 To use this app, you will need to download to a computer running Streamlit.